Your To-Do List Isn’t the Problem

 “It’s too much.
 I’ll deal with it tomorrow.”

-Noticing the coolness of the water, the softness of the soap, the faint hint of white sage in the bubbles.
+The coolness of the water, the softness of the soap, the faint hint of white sage in the bubbles met my attention… and something began to shift.

-I could feel my feet —resting on the ground, steady, planning absolutely nothing.
+I could feel my feet again—resting on the ground, steady, planning absolutely nothing.

 I made my way to the kitchen table where I’d left my computer.